Jeong Woo-jae

-Jeong Woo-jae (born 28 June 1992) is a South Korean footballer who plays as full back for Jeonbuk Hyundai Motors.
+Jeong Woo-jae (born 28 June 1992) is a South Korean footballer who plays as full back for Chungnam Asan FC.

 Early life

 Jeong Woo-jae was born in Yongjin, South Korea.
 He went to Yewon Arts University.

 Career

 Jeong was selected by Seongnam FC in the 2014 K League draft.
 He played only two games for the club in 2014 and transferred to Chungju Hummel FC for 2015.
 He moved to Daegu FC in January 2016 after a successful season with Chungju.

 Jeong joined Jeonbuk from Jeju in 2023.